-- If you hope to take courses toward your Domain Emphasis, use UC EAP’s Programs by Major webpage to find programs with a focus on areas relevant to your Domain Emphasis.
+- If you hope to take courses toward your Domain Emphasis, use UC EAP’s Find a Program webpage (select a Discipline and then select a Subject Area) to find programs with a focus on areas relevant to your Domain Emphasis.

 - If you hope to take courses toward the L&S 7-Course Breadth requirement, check out UC Berkeley’s Pre-Approved Breadth Database.

 Any courses abroad will need to be petitioned and reviewed by Data Science faculty.
 Please make an appointment with a Data Science advisor before you go abroad to discuss your intended courses and the petition process.
 If you are going on UC EAP, note that you will also need a major advisor's signature on your EAP Academic Planning Form.